PRIMATES &

 If the cells aren't dislodged, they pile up and form a coat that thickens all your life, making your skin look dull, unattractive and old-looking.

-The process takes close to a month.
+The process, called desquamation, takes close to a month.

 When they reach the corneal layer, the top of your skin, the cells are dead.